-Content and expected outcomes
+Content expected outcomes

-- This is the first stage program for the students to fill in the questionnaire and then screen the at risk students for joining students' resilient buildings groups. - Contents: 1.
+Contents: 1.
 How to identify the abnormal emotions and release anxiety with relaxation and some emotion handling skills.
 2. How to have good strategies and skills for overcoming the sense of helplessness and anxiety.
-3. Promoting mutual help culture and a helping-seeking culture among students and with their parents as well as teachers. - The content of the talks on mental health should be differentiated for students of different levels.
+3. Promoting mutual help culture and a helping-seeking culture among students and with their parents as well as teachers. 「健康情緒由我們 做起」and「迸發破逆力」will be conducted.

+- The content of the talks on mental health should be differentiated for students of different levels.
 The talks will be differentiated for students of different levels.
 Two talks will be conducted, one is for P.3-4 students, and another is for P.5-6 students. - Our organization should be responsible for the safety of the participants and take safety measures.
-The Guidelines on Outdoor Activities and other related safety guidelines should be observed. - Expected learning outcomes: After the workshop, students can grasp the skills and ways of stress management and know how to establish a good habit of gratitude and optimistic attitude. - Two student resilient buildings group on critical time: 12/2018-06/2019 6.
+The Guidelines on Outdoor Activities and other related safety guidelines should be observed. - Expected learning outcomes: After the workshop, students can grasp the skills and ways of stress management and know how to establish a good habit of gratitude and optimistic attitude. - Two student resilient buildings group on critical time: 12/2018-06/2019

-Students, who are identified by assessment questionnaires and referral from school social worker, at risk of emotional distress or hardship, and school social worker expected outcomes The groups should be differentiated for students of different levels.
-Two groups will be conducted, one is for P.3-4 students, and another is for P.5-6 students.
+: Students, who are identified by assessment questionnaires and referral from school social worker, at risk of emotional distress or hardship, and school social worker